 But, of course, in real estate there are no guarantees.

-When your property appreciates you have more equity to borrow against, and you make a larger profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you'll realize a better profit when you sell.

-The economy is thought to be the most important factor affecting real estate appreciation.
+A lot of people are convinced that the economy is the number one factor affecting real estate appreciation.

-there are some issues on a national level that change your house's value: unemployment, interest rates, the stock market, and more.
+there are a handful of issues on a national level that adjust your home's value: unemployment, interest rates, the stock market, and more.

-However, your home's value and the elements that play the most significant role in its appreciation depend on the local Chicago economy and housing market.
+However, your house's value and the elements that play the most significant role in its appreciation are particular to the local Chicago economy and housing market.

-Location in a community - Convenient access to schools, work and amenities like shopping, restaurants and entertainment is a priority to many families and will greatly influence home values.
+Location in a community - Being close to schools, work and amenities like shopping, restaurants and entertainment is important to a lot of families and will greatly influence home values.

-Recent sales - Your real estate agent should give you reports on the recent real estate sales in the regions that you're asking about.
+Recent sales - Your REALTOR® should give you information on the recent home sales in the regions that you'd like to live in.
 You'll want to know average time on market, selling versus listing price and more.

 The local economy - Are local companies hiring?
 Have companies moved into or away from an area?
-Is there a nice combination of job types in an area, or does it count on just one industry?
-Is the blend of commercial and residential zoning changing?
+Is there a good combination of job types in an area, or does it depend on just one industry?
+Is the blend of commercial and residential development changing?